-Companies with complex and highly configurable product portfolios often aim to use 3D visualization in B2B sales – and quickly hit a roadblock: their existing CAD data is optimized for engineering, not for sales.
-Using CAD files as-is in web configurators can lead to long load times, inflexible variant logic, and even expose confidential engineering know-how.
+Companies with complex and variant-rich product portfolios have 3D visualization as a goal within the sales process and then encounter a problem: their existing CAD data is optimized for design, not for sales.
+Anyone who integrates them unchanged into web configurators risks long loading times, inflexible variant logic and even the loss of confidential design expertise.

-This article explains why CAD data is not automatically visualization data, what a high-performance data foundation must deliver, and how to future-proof your 3D product visualization.
+In this article, you will learn why CAD data cannot automatically be used as visualization data, what requirements a high-performance database must meet and how you can future-proof your 3D product visualization.

 Before – The Traditional Sales Process